No matter how long you have been on JET it is likely you have accumulated and inherited a lot of things.

 - Give yourself at least a month to dispose the all the different types rubbish in your home.

 - Decide what you will be selling or giving to other JETs, taking/sending home with you and what needs to be disposed of.
+Check with your CO – for Ken-ALTs you should be filling and signing a transfer of goods form that both you and your successor will sign.

 - Repairs: Let your CO know about any repairs or damage in your home that need fixing.
-They might also have maintenance plans of their own such as replacing tatami, etc.
+They might also have maintenance plans of their own such as replacing tatami, etc. For Ken-ALTs any fees may be taken from your deposit.

 Don’t